aashishtamsya/Kotlin-for-Swift-Developers/README.md

-# Learn Kotlin
+# Kotlin for Swift Developers

-A project to keep track of what I learned in Kotlin.

-> PS: If you are looking to develop Android application with Kotlin, then this is not the project for you.

 This project focus only on Kotlin, not Android Application Developement with Kotlin.
 I feel the need to learning Kotlin basics and building a string Kotlin foundation before jumping into Android Development.

+> PS: If you are looking to develop Android application with Kotlin, then this is not the project for you.

 ## Table Of Content